Wakka Wakka

-Wakka Wakka, or Waka Waka, people are an Aboriginal Australian people of the state of Queensland.
+The Wakka Wakka or Waka Waka people are an Aboriginal Australian people of the state of Queensland.

 Name

 "Wakka" was assigned the meaning "no" by Western linguists who documented the Wakawaka language.
 Ethnonyms based on the duplication of the respective words for "no" were said to be markers distinguishing one tribe from another in the area, as is also the case with the adjacent Gubbi Gubbi.

 Language

-Wakka Wakka language belongs to the Waka–Kabic branch of the Pama-Nyungan languages.
-Linguistic work by the Presbyterian minister and anthropologist John Mathew and, more recently, by linguists such as Nils Holmer, provided materials that conserved elements of the grammar and vocabularly.
+The Wakka Wakka language belongs to the Waka–Kabic branch of the Pama-Nyungan languages.
+Linguistic work by the Presbyterian minister and anthropologist John Mathew and, more recently, by linguists such as Nils Holmer, provided materials that conserved elements of the grammar and vocabulary.
 Efforts have been undertaken to revive the language and preserve it from extinction.
 Eidsvold State School has worked with community members to rejuvenate Wakka Wakka language by introducing lessons for primary age students.
 Lachlan Mackenzie (teacher) and Aunty Doris (Eidsvold Wakka Wakka Group) worked in collaboration with Wakka Wakka people local to the Eidsvold area.

 Uncle Eric Law (OAM and Cherbourg Elder) was instrumental in introducing the Wakka Wakka language program at Cherbourg State School, where Farron Crawford is the Language and Culture Teacher.
 Other schools in the South Burnett Region who are implementing the Wakka Wakka language program are: St Josephs Catholic School in Murgon, Murgon State High School and Silver Linings Independent School at Ficks Crossing.